-Interest expense includes both stated interest and the amortization of debt discount and issuance costs associated with the \$400.0 million aggregate principal amount of our Convertible Senior Notes that were issued in March 2018.
+Interest expense includes both stated interest and the amortization of debt discount and issuance costs associated with the \$400.0 million aggregate principal amount of our Convertible Senior Notes.
 The amortization of debt discount and issuance costs are recognized on an effective interest basis.
 Stated interest expense is consistent in the comparative periods as the outstanding principal and stated interest rate have not changed.

-Interest expense for the three months ended April 30, 2021 and 2020 consists of non-cash interest expense related to the amortization of debt discount and issuance costs of \$3.4 million and \$3.2 million, respectively, and stated interest of \$1.3 million in both periods.
+Interest expense for the three months ended October 31, 2021 and 2020 consists of non-cash interest expense related to the amortization of debt discount and issuance costs of \$3.5 million and \$3.3 million, respectively, and stated interest of \$1.3 million in both periods.